-The Iranian government accused her of working for a UK media network allegedly involved in activities against the Islamic Republic, according to an IRGC statement released in June.
+The Iranian government accuses her of working for a UK media network allegedly involved in activities against the Islamic republic, the IRGC said in a statement Wednesday.

 “By being a member of foreign companies and institutions, she has been participating in their scheme and implementation of their media and cyber projects for their soft overthrow of the sacred system of Islamic Republic,” the IRGC said.

 “She headed one of the main obstinate networks that have continued their criminal activities during the past few years, under the guidance and support of media and foreign government spy services. “

 Zaghari-Ratcliffe – a project coordinator with the Thomson Reuters Foundation, a charitable arm of the international news outlet Thomson Reuters, which supports independent journalism – has been unable to visit her daughter or access a lawyer since being taken to prison, her husband Richard Ratcliffe said.